jtresko/BS_KB/docs/strategy/Support Breakout Trades with BigShort.md

 title: "Support Breakout Trades with BigShort"
 layout: default
 parent: Strategy
-grand_parent: Help Center
-nav_order: 8
+nav_order: 4
 ---

 ## Introduction

 BigShort empowers you to trade support breakout setups with precision.
-By leveraging advanced tools like [DarkPools](/docs/indicators-and-features/Understanding Dark Pools and DarkFlow in BigShort/), [MomoFlow](/docs/indicators-and-features/Understanding SmartFlow and MomoFlow Indicators/), and [Net Option Flow (NOF)](/docs/indicators-and-features/Net Option Flow A Complete Guide/), you can identify when a key support level will hold strong and propel the price upward.
+By leveraging advanced tools like [DarkPools](/indicators-and-features/Understanding Dark Pools and DarkFlow in BigShort/), [MomoFlow](/indicators-and-features/Understanding SmartFlow and MomoFlow Indicators/), and [Net Option Flow (NOF)](/indicators-and-features/Net Option Flow A Complete Guide/), you can identify when a key support level will hold strong and propel the price upward.
 This guide explains how to spot these setups and trade them with confidence.